 13. Review all issues, decisions and action items prior to ending the meeting to help ensure full understanding and commitment to action.

 14. Publish a re-cap immediately after the meeting.

-Interested in learning more facilitation techniques?
+Interested in learning more virtual facilitation techniques?
 Check out our courses, Facilitating Virtual Meetings: Essentials and Facilitating Virtual Meetings: Comprehensive.